Potez 40: Design and development

 The two outer Salmson engines were mounted, uncowled, on the forward wing bracing struts, with extended streamlined bodies behind them which connected to the rear bracing strut; the forward struts were reinforced by jury struts to the wing roots and the rear bracing struts by vertical jury struts to the rear spar.
 The Potez 40 had a tailwheel undercarriage with its main legs with rubber shock absorbers mounted vertically below the outer engine extensions; the mainwheels were hinged on widely spaced V-Struts from the lower fuselage and were sometimes enclosed under spats.

-The Potez 40 made it first flight at Méaulte around the end of February 1931 and after satisfactory initial trials was flown to the military test centre at Villacoublay at the end of May 1931.
+The Potez 40 made its first flight at Méaulte around the end of February 1931 and after satisfactory initial trials was flown to the military test centre at Villacoublay at the end of May 1931.
 After a long period of modification, it returned to Villacoublay for competitive tests in late 1932.
 In the interval it was tested with two other makes of engines and proposed as a commercial transport.
 It was Potez's last three-engine design.
 By 1935, the development of the Potez 40 had been abandoned, and the airframe was offered for sale.